Lab members

 • Sabrina Weis - University of Heidelberg and funded by Erasmus+

 • Judith Oymans - University of Utrecht and funded by Erasmus+.
-Replication and transcription papers in Journal of Virology - now at University of Utrecht.

 • Thomas Stubbs - University of Oxford Biochemistry part II student.
-Literature review in Future Virology.